google/nogotofail/docs/design.md

 ##The building blocks of nogotofail

-Nogotofail is centered around a on path man in the middle tool written in python with an optional client application to provide additional attribution and configuration support.
+Nogotofail is centered around an on path man in the middle tool written in python with an optional client application to provide additional attribution and configuration support.